-- 270. Annex VII, Part 4, Paragraphs 31 to 40 set minimum requirements regarding documentation and data maintenance. - 271.
+- 321. Annex VII, Part 4, Paragraphs 31 to 40 of the CRD set minimum requirements regarding documentation and data maintenance. - 322.
 Supervisors should assess the institution's development, validation, and operation of rating systems used.
-As part of this process a competent authority may itself replicate all or part of the institution's validation, or to have a third party do so.
-The institution must document all its development and validation steps in such a way that a third party would be able to fully understand the reasoning and procedures underlying the development and validation.
-This also holds true for the documentation of the institution's operations. - 272.
-At a minimum, the documentation of the development and validation of the institution's rating system should include detailed descriptions of the development methodologies, the assignment and classification processes, calibration, and the internal procedures, processes, and tests used by the institution to validate the rating system. - 273.
-An institution must ensure that its rating systems are valid on an ongoing basis.
-Since rating systems and their operations are subject to constant improvements, validation must be an iterative process.
-After material changes in the rating system or processes, institutions must ensure that their documentation is up to date.
-The documentation of development and validation must record the iterations and the processes used to validate them.
+As part of this process, a competent authority may itself replicate all or part of the institution's validation, or have a third party do so.
+The institution should document all its development and validation steps in such a way that a third party would be able to understand the reasoning and procedures underlying the development and validation.
+This also holds true for the documentation of the institution's operations. - 323.
+At a minimum, the documentation of the development and validation of the institution's rating system should include detailed descriptions of the development methodologies, the assignment and classification processes, calibration, and the internal procedures, processes, and tests used by the institution to validate the rating system. - 324.
+An institution should ensure that its rating systems are valid on an ongoing basis.
+Since rating systems and their operations are subject to constant improvements, validation should be an iterative process.
+After material changes in the rating system or processes, institutions should ensure that their documentation is up to date.
+The documentation of development and validation should record the iterations and the processes used to validate them. - 325.
+The documentation should also reflect the fact that different rating systems can be used for different portfolios.
+Supervisors would expect institutions to maintain different sets of documentation on development, validation, and operations of each rating system or combination of rating systems used and of the portfolios to which they are applied. - 326.
+All documentation relating to an institution's rating systems should be made available to the competent authority upon request, and to a third party acting as its agent. - 327.
+Section 3.3.4. applies to all documentation regarding model development and validation, including rating systems and PD, LGD, and CF estimation. - 328.
+The documentation of statistical models and other mechanical methods could cover at least the following areas: - 1.
+Documentation of model design: - Delineation criteria for the rating segment. - Description of the rating method, the type of model used, and the architecture of the model. - Model architecture and fundamental assumptions, including the definitions of default, the rationale for and analysis supporting the choice of rating criteria, typical circumstances under which the model does not work effectively, and the general strength and weaknesses of the model. - The reason for selecting a specific model type.

-- 274. The documentation must also reflect the fact that different rating systems can be used for different portfolios.
-Supervisors would expect institutions to maintain different sets of documentation on development, validation, and operations of each rating system or combination of rating systems used and of the portfolios to which they are applied. - 275.
-All documentation relating to an institution's rating systems should be made available to the competent authority upon request, and to a third party acting as its agent. - 276.
-Section 3.3.4. applies to all documentation regarding model development and validation, including rating systems and PD, LGD, and CF estimation. - 277.
-The documentation of statistical models and other mechanical methods should cover at least the following areas: - 1.
-Documentation of model design: - Delineation criteria for the rating segment - Description of the rating method, the type of model used, and the architecture of the model - Model architecture and fundamental assumptions, including the definitions of default, the rationale for and analysis supporting the choice of rating criteria, typical circumstances under which the model does not work effectively, and the general strength and weaknesses of the model - The reason for selecting a specific model type - Documentation of all model functions - Description of the rating process - Duties and responsibilities with regard to the rating model - Model change policy - 2.
-Documentation of development and analyses - Relevance of the criteria used in the model - Dataset used in rating development - Quality assurance for the dataset - Model development procedure - Selection of model input factors and assessment of model parameters - Quality assurance/validation during model development, including at least out-of-time and/or out-of-sample performance tests. - Calibration of model output to default probabilities - Procedure for validation/regular review - Use of human judgement to complement the model - 278.
+- Documentation of all model functions.

+- Description of the rating process.

+- Duties and responsibilities with regard to the rating model.

+- Model change policy.

+2. Documentation of development and analyses

+- Relevance of the criteria used in the model. - Dataset used in model development. - Quality assurance for the dataset. - Model development procedure. - Selection of model input factors and assessment of model parameters. - Quality assurance/validation during model development, including at least out-of-time and/or out-of-sample performance tests. - In the case of models for estimating risk parameters, calibration of risk parameters per grade or pool - Procedure for validation/regular review. - Use of human judgement to complement the model. - 329.
 Tests for quality assurance/validation should be performed only if the data needed to set aside for them do not unduly reduce the data set for model development.
 In cases of scarce data, it might be more advisable in some circumstances not to set aside an out-of-sample data set, but rather to wait until the following year and the respective new rating assignments, and use them as an out-of-time sample.